 The electronics industry in general has historically been characterized by a high degree of volatility and is subject to substantial and unpredictable variations resulting from changing business cycles.
 Our operating results will be subject to fluctuations based on general economic conditions, and in particular conditions that impact discretionary consumer spending.
-The audio products sector of the electronics industry has and may continue to experience a slowdown in sales, which adversely impacts our ability to generate revenues and impacts the results of our future operations.
+Downturns in the worldwide economy could adversely affect our business.
+For example, the health crisis caused by COVID-19 has caused a downturn in the worldwide economy and resulted in adverse economic conditions across the world.
+If these conditions continue, we could experience a reduction in demand for our products or a lengthening of consumer replacement schedules for our products.
+Reduced demand for these products could result in decreases in our average selling prices and product sales.
+A deterioration of current conditions in worldwide credit markets could limit our ability to obtain financing.
 A lack of available credit in financial markets may adversely affect the ability of our commercial customers to finance purchases and operations and could result in an absence of orders or spending for our products as well as create supplier disruptions.
 We are unable to predict the likely duration and severity of any adverse economic conditions and disruptions in financial markets and the effects they will have on our business and its financial condition.
+Difficult economic conditions may also result in a higher rate of losses on our accounts receivables due to defaults or bankruptcies.
+As a result, a downturn in the worldwide economy could have a material adverse effect on our business, results of operations, or financial condition.